smikhalevski/roqueform/README.md

   </FieldRenderer>
 ```

-Now both fields are re-rendered when user edits the input text.
+Now both fields are re-rendered when the user edits the input text.

 ## Reacting to changes

 Use the
 [`onChange`](https://smikhalevski.github.io/roqueform/interfaces/_roqueform_react.FieldSubscriptionOptions.html#onchange)
-handler that is triggered only when the field value was updated [non-transiently](#transient-updates).
+handler, which is triggered only when the field value was updated [non-transiently](#transient-updates).

 ```tsx
 <FieldRenderer